 It seems reasonable to suppose that the knowledge that one will have to carry out one's own recommendations or that this task will fall to others, probably affects some obegin choices which the individual designer is called upon to make.
 Most design obetivity requires continually asking choices.
-Many of thisse choices may be more than design decisions, they may also be personal decisions the designation of the choices.
-The continual decision is the continual to the continual management are visonment can motivate choices which subvert the intent of the sponsor?

-The initial stages of a design effort are concerned more with structuring of the design activity than with the system itself.
-The full-blown design activity cannot proceed until certain preliminary milestones are passed.
-These include: 1.
-Understanding of the boundaries, both on the design ing a design team means that certain design decisions have already been made, explicitly or otherwise.
+Many of thisse choices may be more than design decisions, they may also be personal decisions the designation of the control of t ing a design team means that certain design decisions have already been made, explicitly or otherwise.
 Given any design team organization, there is a class of design abruatives which cannot be effectively pursued by such an organization because the uncessary communication paths do not exist.
 Therefore, there is no such thing as a design group which is both organized and unbiased.

+The initial stages of a design effort are concerned more with structuring of the design activity than with the system itself.2 The full-blown design activity cannot proceed until certain preliminary milestones are passed.
+These include: 1.
+Understanding of the boundaries, both on the design